KV Admission: Learning What to Write for Efficient Long-Context LLM Inference: Method

 \subsection{Architectural Overview}

-The core philosophy of WG-KV is to decide \textit{what enters memory}, filtering out noise at the source to prevent cache pollution.
-As illustrated in \cref{fig:overview}a, our architecture introduces a lightweight predictor, the \textbf{Write-Gate MLP}, into the standard attention block.

-For a given input sequence, standard LLMs indiscriminately store the key-value pairs $(k_{t}, v_{t})$ for every token $t$.
-In contrast, WG-KV computes a scalar admission score $g_{t} \in [0, 1]$ for each head, estimating the future utility of the token.
-Based on this score, the system routes the KV pair to one of two logical memory regions: \begin{itemize} \item \textbf{Global Cache:} A persistent memory region for tokens with high predicted utility ($g_{t} \approx 1$).
-These tokens are retained persistently to support long-term dependencies. \item \textbf{Local Cache:} A transient, fixed-size memory buffer for tokens with low predicted utility ($g_{t} \approx 0$).
-These tokens are discarded once they fall out of the recent context window. \end{itemize} This dual-cache design is motivated by the observation that even ``low-utility'' tokens often require high attention scores from their immediate successors (\cref{subsec:sparsity}).
-By guaranteeing a sliding local window, we preserve the dense attention patterns typically observed in the recent window, while the learned gate $g_{t}$ aggressively sparsifies the long-range context.
+The core philosophy of WG-KV is to filter noise at the source by deciding \textit{what gets persisted in memory}.
+Unlike standard LLMs that indiscriminately store KV pairs $(k_{t}, v_{t})$ for every token, we introduce a lightweight \textbf{Write-Gate MLP} (\cref{fig:overview}a) into the standard attention block to estimate the future utility $g_{t} \in [0, 1]$ of each token.
+Based on this score, the system selectively routes the KV pair to one of two logical memory regions: \begin{enumerate} \item \textbf{Global Cache:} A memory region for tokens with high predicted utility ($g_{t} \approx 1$).
+These tokens are retained persistently to support long-term dependencies. \item \textbf{Local Cache:} A sliding window of size $W_{\text{local}}$ that unconditionally retains recent tokens to preserve local context.
+Upon exiting this window, tokens with low predicted utility ($g_{t} \approx 0$) are permanently discarded. \end{enumerate} This design is motivated by the observation that even ``low-utility'' tokens attract dense attention from their immediate successors (\cref{subsec:sparsity}).
+We use a sliding window to preserve local context, while $g_{t}$ sparsifies long-term memory.